Yubico/webauthn-sign-kem-extensions/sign-extension.md

 - `publicKey`: A copy of the `sign.pk` authenticator extension output in the authenticator data in `attestationObject`.
   This is provided for convenience for RPs that do not need attestation.

-- `keyHandle`: A copy of the `sign.kh` authenticator extension output in the authenticator data in `attestationObject`.
+- `kid`: A copy of the `sign.kid` authenticator extension output in the authenticator data in `attestationObject`.
   This is provided for convenience for RPs that do not need attestation.

 - `signature`: A copy of the `sign.sig` authenticator extension output in the authenticator data in `attestationObject`.